AnthonyDario/fp-analysis/readme.md

 segments.  `x`'s value is between 2 and 8, with two different errors associated with different regions of the interval.

+The performance of the analyzer depends on how granular the analysis is.
+You can limit the number of segments per variable with the `-ensures-intervals
+<NUM>` flag.
+The default it 10,000 intervals.

 ## Output
 The tool can either output a csv file or [ACSL](https://frama-c.com/html/acsl.html).